wfmer/asharp-portfolio/README.md

-# 💼 ASharps Portfolio
+# 💼 Welcome to my workspace!

-Welcome to my workspace!
-This repository showcases my work, including case studies and data/code which showcase my technical skills in data manipulation, visualization, and reporting.
+- This repository showcases my work, including case studies and data/code which showcase my technical skills in data manipulation, visualization, and reporting.

 ## 👋 About Me
 I am passionate about **leveraging data to help the world make better (more informed) decisions**.